by Matt Slick

 Exodus 3:14 in Hebrew

 As you can see in the red highlights, God says he is the "I AM."
 Now, let's take a look at the Greek version of that text.

 Exodus 3:14 in the Greek LXX, Septuagint

-So we have the Greek version being ἐγὼ εἰμί, ego eimi where God gives His name.
-In the LXX, it further says that He is ὁ ὤν, ho own.
+So we have the Greek version being ἐγὼ εἰμί, ego eimi, where God gives his name.
+In the LXX it further says he is ὁ ὤν, ho own.
 Ego eimi is literally "I am," and ho own is "the being one."
-So God is saying that He is the "I AM," "The Being One."
+So God is saying that he is the "I AM," "The Being One."
 Now, let's take a look at something Jesus said.